CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

         #) Define trials with a prestimulus interval and a poststimulus interval of 2 s each.
         #) Lowpass filter the raw data with a cutoff frequency at 40 Hz.
         #) Reject trials and/or channels that show artifacts (use ft_rejectvisual).
-Comment what you see and how you deciced to remove trials/channels.
+Comment what you see and how you decided to remove trials/channels.
         #) Although magnetometers show higher magnetic activity than gradiometers the amplitudes are lower because the magnetic flux is divided by the distance of the two gradiometer coils.
 Therefore gradiometer values are 25 times higher than magnetometer values.
 Using ft_visualreject, set cfg.magscale to 25.
         #) Perform two different analyses:  first a time-frequency analysis and then a spectral analysis.
 Focus on the baseline period.
         #) Compare detected stimuli versus not-detected stimuli.
 Since the number of trials is critical for the power make sure that you analyze the same number of trials for both conditions.